ynashed/bionemo-fw-ea/docs/bionemo/models/esm2-nv.md

 - **Custom GELU Function for the MLP Layer:** ESM-2 implements a slightly different function compared to F.gelu.
 It is defined as:
   $$x \rightarrow x \cdot 0.5 \cdot \text{torch.erf}\left(\frac{x}{\sqrt{2}}\right).$$

+## Improvements in ESM-2nv over ESM-2

+ESM-2nv models are HuggingFace ESM-2 model checkpoints that have been converted into NeMo-optimized BioNeMo model checkpoints.
+ESM-2nv achieves the same performance benchmarks as ESM-2 but is optimized to provide faster training and inference on NVIDIA GPUs.
+ESM-2nv enables customization for pre-training and inference parameters through YAML configuration files at time of model instantiation.
+A complete, curated pre-training dataset is provided with the BioNeMo framework release of ESM-2nv to facilitate pre-training from scratch.

-## Limitations
+## Limitations of ESM-2nv compared to ESM-2

 Input sequence length is limited to 1023 amino acids.
 Pre-training truncates protein sequence length to 1023 instead of random crops of maximum length 1024 used in the ESM-2 model {cite:p}`lin2023evolutionary`.
 Unlike ESM-2, the ESM-2nv training dataset contains hits for *de novo* proteins, since sequences in UniRef100, UniRef90, and UniRef50 with high sequence similarity to a non-public 81 *de novo* proteins {cite:p}`lin2023evolutionary` are not filtered.

 ## Training